dhlab-basel/JDNConvertibleCalendarDateAdapter/src/app/modules/jdnconvertiblecalendardateadapter/README.md

 `JDNConvertibleCalendarDateAdapter` is available as an npm module: <https://www.npmjs.com/package/jdnconvertiblecalendardateadapter>.

+## Use with Angular Material Datepicker

+Add `jdnconvertiblecalendardateadapter` (currently version 0.0.4) and `jdnconvertiblecalendar` (currently version 0.0.1) to the dependencies in your `package.json` and run `npm install`.
+Add `MatJDNConvertibleCalendarDateAdapterModule` to your application's module configuration.
+See <https://github.com/dhlab-basel/JDNConvertibleCalendarDateAdapter/blob/develop/src/app/app.module.ts> as an example.

-Please see <https://material.angular.io/components/datepicker/overview#choosing-a-date-implementation-and-date-format-settings> for instructions how to integrate it with Angular Material 2.
+See also <https://material.angular.io/components/datepicker/overview#choosing-a-date-implementation-and-date-format-settings> for instructions how to integrate it with Angular Material 2.